JefClaes/blog/content/post/2013-09-22-actor-model-in-cobol.md

 it recently came to me that how they have designed their systems over the years is compatible with a good amount of Actor laws.

 [![](/post/images/thumbnails/2013-09-22-actor-model-in-cobol-ActorModelInCOBOL.JPG)](/post/images/2013-09-22-actor-model-in-cobol-ActorModelInCOBOL.JPG)

-**Composition**
-**
+### Composition

-**A good thing about COBOL seems to be that it's nearly impossible to write maintainable big programs, so you're forced to decompose your program into smallish autonomous components - into jobs.
+A good thing about COBOL seems to be that it's nearly impossible to write maintainable big programs, so you're forced to decompose your program into smallish autonomous components - into jobs.

-**Messages**
-**
+### Messages

-**Communication between these jobs happens by passing flat files around
+Communication between these jobs happens by passing flat files around
 - the only format that's supported out-of-the-box.
 Messages come in, and new messages go out.
 Jobs will never mutate the incoming payload, a new copy is created instead; pipes and filters.
-Folders serve as a queue, allowing files to be processed asynchronously and nondeterministic.
+Folders serve as a queue, allowing files to be processed asynchronously and deterministic.

 Staying clear of mutating messages makes debugging extremely easy;
 you'll never hear someone on the team asking for reproduction steps, they just restore the production archives locally.

-**Addresses**
-**
+### Addresses

-**Actors send messages to other Actors using their addresses.
+Actors send messages to other Actors using their addresses.
 This can be a memory or disk address, a network address, email address, whatever really.
 In mainframe land, file system paths serve as addresses.

-**No shared state**
-**
+### No shared state

-**In general they stay away from jobs sharing state; the default is to lock files exclusively, so sharing them is highly impractical.
+In general they stay away from jobs sharing state; the default is to lock files exclusively, so sharing them is highly impractical.
 Even most static data gets synchronized instead of shared - banking reference data, customer addresses, configuration etc...

-**Scheduling**
-**
+### Scheduling

-**A scheduler sits on top of all these jobs.
+A scheduler sits on top of all these jobs.
 Its responsibility is to start a job when a new file arrives.
 If a job fails, the scheduler acts as a supervisor and will notify operations, which will investigate the issue - probably look at what's on the file system, and use the same